ramyaam/LJMU_Thesis/README.md

 ## Overview

-This repository contains the implementation developed as part of my master's thesis titled:
+This repository contains the implementation developed for my master's thesis titled:

 **Sequence-Aware Customer Lifetime Value Prediction Using Hybrid AI Models**

-The project investigates how incorporating sequential customer transaction behavior alongside traditional customer-level features can improve Customer Lifetime Value (CLV) prediction.
-Multiple machine learning, deep learning, and hybrid AI models are developed and compared to evaluate their predictive performance.
+The project investigates Customer Lifetime Value (CLV) prediction by combining traditional customer-level features with sequential transaction behavior.
+The objective is to evaluate whether incorporating purchase sequences through an LSTM model can improve prediction accuracy over conventional machine learning approaches.

 ---

 ## Research Objective

-Traditional CLV prediction models primarily rely on aggregated customer features such as Recency, Frequency, and Monetary (RFM) values.
-While effective, these approaches often ignore the temporal order of customer transactions.
+Customer Lifetime Value is an important metric for customer relationship management and marketing decision-making.
+Traditional CLV prediction models typically rely on aggregated customer features such as Recency, Frequency, and Monetary (RFM) values.

-This research explores whether sequence-aware learning using Long Short-Term Memory (LSTM) networks, combined with ensemble machine learning algorithms, can improve CLV prediction accuracy.
+This research extends the traditional approach by learning customer purchasing behavior from transaction sequences using an LSTM model.
+The learned sequence embeddings are combined with engineered customer features to build hybrid prediction models.

 ---

+## Dataset

+The implementation uses the **Online Retail** dataset.

+The preprocessing pipeline includes:

+* Data cleaning
+* Missing value handling
+* Removal of cancelled transactions
+* Total purchase value calculation
+* Customer-level aggregation

+The dataset is divided into:

+* **Observation Period** – used to generate customer features
+* **Prediction Period** – used to calculate the target Customer Lifetime Value (CLV)

+---

+## Feature Engineering

+Customer-level features include:

+* Recency
+* Frequency
+* Monetary Value (RFM)
+* Additional customer behavioral features derived from transaction history

+The target variable (CLV) is log-transformed before model training.

+---

+## Sequence-Aware Learning

+Customer purchase histories are converted into fixed-length transaction sequences.

+An LSTM network is trained to learn sequential purchasing behavior.
+The hidden layer representations (sequence embeddings) are extracted and combined with customer-level features to construct hybrid datasets.

+---

 ## Models Implemented

-### Machine Learning Models
+### Baseline Machine Learning Models

 * Linear Regression
 * Decision Tree Regressor